kajalsaini447/python-project/README.md

-this is a diwali sales analysis project
+This is a diwali sales analysis project